INFJ Meets ISTP

 It takes effort and patience to make an ISTP-INFJ relationship work.
 The two must respect each other’s methods of processing information.
 The ISTP should try to understand the INFJ’s need for emotional support.
 Often this requires that the INFJ explain his or her needs to the ISTP and make suggestions for meeting them.
 INFJs shouldn’t expect ISTPs to be their sole source of emotional support.
 They need to cultivate a few friends who can empathize with their feelings and give them support.

-As close friends, INFJs and ISTPs enjoy sharing experiences quietly, away from crowds.
 They’re most at ease when they’re camping, listening to music, or watching a documentary.
-Words aren’t necessary.
-The shared experience is enough.

 The INFJ appreciates the ISTP’s ability to enjoy the details of life without over-thinking.
 ISTPs have a matter-of-fact, uncomplicated way of viewing the world.
 This can be a relief to the complex INFJ for whom very little is easy.
 Often the ISTP has practical solutions to the small problems of life: how to replace a bicycle chain, determining what’s causing the funny noise in the car engine, or figuring out what’s killing the roses in the yard.